gremlin/failure-flags-go/README.md

 ...

-FailureFlag{
+// invoke any behaviors associated with active experiments from Gremlin failureflags.Invoke(FailureFlag{
     Name: `flagname`, // the name of your failure flag
-    Labels: nil,      // additional metadata experiments can use for targeting }.Invoke() // invoke any behaviors associated with active experiments from Gremlin
+    Labels: nil,      // additional metadata experiments can use for targeting }

 ...
 ```